croach/blog/README.md

 `$ git clone --recursive https://github.com/croach/blog.git`

-    * If you've cloned the repository without the `--recursive` option, you can simply run the following command to setup all of the submodules.
+> NOTE: If you've cloned the repository without the `--recursive` option, you can simply run `git submodule update --init --recursive` to setup all of the submodules.

-`$ git submodule update --init --recursive`

 2. Create the conda environment from the environment file